-In 1999 NIPP became Incorporated and the name was changed to Whitehorse Community Indigenous Plant Project Inc. (WCIPP).
+In 1999 NIPP became Incorporated (for the relevant Rules see here: WCIPP RULES) and the name was changed to Whitehorse Community Indigenous Plant Project Inc. (WCIPP).
 The nursery was located at the rear of the Horticultural Centre in Jolimont Road, Forest Hill.

 With extensive help and funding from Whitehorse City Council, plus grants from various organisations and our own years of savings WCIPP moved to its own site at which time we also finalised a name for the nursery, "Bungalook" a Wurundjeri word for Stringybark (Eucalyptus macrorhyncha).

 WCIPP/Bungalook continues to receive support from Whitehorse Council.
 The nursery is being run by a committee, which is formed by representatives from Bushland Parks Committees of Whitehorse and the wider community.